Gabo-araya/sgsi_ext/Readme.md

 #### Users
 App that overrides the Django User with the class `User` that is easily modifiable.

+##### Login with ReCaptcha

+This app implements login with ReCaptcha after a configurable number of login attempts, after which a new recaptcha field is added to the login form.

+This feature consumes the following env variables:

+- `RECAPTCHA_PUBLIC_KEY`
+- `RECAPTCHA_PRIVATE_KEY`
+- `RECAPTCHA_LOGIN_ATTEMPTS`

+By default the login attempts are 20.

 ### Pug
 The template engine used is pypugjs, a python implementation of the [pugjs](https://pugjs.org/api/getting-started.html) template engine.
 This